glennhickey/context/README.txt

 Note: The source code is huge because of the generated code to solve the integrals required by the context F84 model.
 There shouldn't be any dependencies though.

+QUICK START

+Some parameter sets that were pre-computed using the training program are found in context/example/params.
+For each species (described in the paper), four parameter sets are given:

+_sf84_djc : Felsenstien 84 substitution model with Jukes Cantor context dependence model
+_sf84: Felsenstein 84 subsitution model with *no* context dependence _sjc_djc : Jukes Cantor substitution model with Jukes Cantor context dependence model _sjc : Jukes Cantor substitution model with *no* context dependence

+Suppose we have a file in MFA-like format called human_dog.mfa that we would like to align (or realign) using the Felsenstein 84 / Jukes Cantor parameters for human/dog and a context window of length 2.

+human1  ACCACAAATTTA
+dog1 ACCACAT--TTTA
+human2  TCCC
+dog2 CCAC

+etc.

+We would run

+src/align infile=human_dog.mfa outfile=output.mfa fpfile=example/params/dog _sf84_djc.txt win=2

+and the output would be in output.mfa

+Test data can be simulated using the "genpair" tool (todo: describe).
+It can also be sampled from a given alignment.
+Some such sample alignments (indeed, those used for the paper and sample parameters) are given in context/data.
+In order to sample 100 pairwise alignments from the human/dog alignment, each of length [50 - 100], one can run

+src/axtsample infile=data/chr22.hg19.canFam2.net.axt outfile=sample.mfa minlen=50 maxlen=100 n=100

+This command creates the sampled file in sample.mfa, and displays some summary statistics on the screen.
+These are estimated parameters (computed from the input file using simple counting statistics, not the training) of the entire input file, and of the sample.
+They are mostly useful to give an idea of how representative the sample is of the input.

+The obtained sub-alignment sample can then be realigned as above:

+src/align infile=sample.mfa outfile=sample_realigned fpfile=example/params/dog _sf84_djc.txt win=7

 ALIGNMENT